lubuntu-team/manual/source/2/2.1/2.1.5/trojita.rst

 .. image:: trojita.png

 In the center of the window there are several different columns that show you information about each different email you have received.
 The :guilabel:`Subject` line shows you a subject that should tell you what each message is about.
 The :guilabel:`From` column shows who is sending you this email.
 The :guilabel:`Date` Column show when the email was sent to you.
 The :guilabel:`Size` column shows you how much space the email takes up on your account on the email server.
 To see if there is an attachment to a message a column has what looks like a paperclip and it has a paperclip in it if that email has an attachment.
+To add another column right click on the columns and check the columns you want and uncheck those you do not want.

 When writing a reply message a window will pop up to write your message in.
 To send the message press the :guilabel:`Send` button.
 If you change your mind about sending this message press the :guilabel:`Cancel`.

 To manually check for new messages :menuselection:`Mailbox --> Check for new messages`.
 To hide read messages :menuselection:`View --> Hide read messages` and uncheck this to see read messages again.
 To view newest messages in Trojita first :menuselection:`View --> Sorting --> Descending`.
 To switch back to your old view of oldest message first :menuselection:`View --> Sorting --> Ascending`.